-Then add the restore file to the inactive Back-up Controller Card
+Then add the restore file to the inactive Backup Controller Card

-su (on the inactive Back-up Controller)
+root (on the inactive Backup Controller)

-root (on the inactive Back-up Controller)
+touch /etc/default/restore (on the inactive Backup Controller)

-touch /etc/default/restore (on the inactive Back-up Controller)
+touch /etc/default/restore

-Take the Primary Controller Card and the Back-up Controller Card out of service by pressing their HALT buttons simultaneously for > 5 seconds.
+Take the Primary Controller Card and the Backup Controller Card out of service by pressing their HALT buttons simultaneously for > 5 seconds.
 Follow the guidelines in the "Safely Remove an Active Controller Card" section of this document on pg.
-[25].
+[24].

-Power-cycle the system by following the Power-up Procedure on pg.
+Power cycle the system by following the Power Up Procedure on pg.
 [23]

-To verify that the restore file has been detected by the system, the Administrator must run tlxid by issuing the following commands:
+To verify that the restore file has been detected by the system, the user must be at the administrative level of the system and run the tlxid command.
+To do this, issue the following commands: